 The licensing system for Football Agents was scrapped on 1st April 2015, the English FA replaced it with the concept of Intermediaries in accordance with FIFA regulations that define how to work with Intermediaries.

 Agent seems to be a word that is quickly diminishing from football, or more associated with the old guard.
-Since football’s governing bodies put in new regulations regarding Agents, these positions have been referred to as “Intermediary” roles, which may be an attempt to rebrand what can, and should, be an honest and frank profession, while maintaining the hard-work that goes on behind the scenes.
+Since football’s governing bodies put in new regulations regarding Agents, these positions have been referred to as “Intermediary” roles, which may be an attempt to rebrand what can, and should, be an honest and frank profession, while maintaining the hard work that goes on behind the scenes.

-So, in effect, Intermediary has only been a term that has become familiar in football in the last three years, since the inception of it as a concept, which is where the conclusion of Agents being rebranded has stemmed.
+So the term Intermediary has only been a term that has become familiar in football in the last three years, since the inception of it as a concept, which is where the conclusion of Agents being rebranded has stemmed.

 Gregory Ioannidis (@LawTop20 on Twitter), a leading Sports Lawyer, stated that the correct term is now Intermediary.
 They both essentially mean the same thing, and with the term Agent holding so much history, people will likely continue to use it because of its notoriety and connection with so many dealings that have happened in football down the years.